-The bill amends the Education Code and Tax Code to improve the notice requirements for property tax-related information that taxing units and appraisal districts must provide.
-Key provisions include a mandate for school districts to mail notices of budget and proposed tax rate meetings to each property owner, with an option to publish in local newspapers if no suitable publication is available.
-Additionally, a new subsection requires the inclusion of specific information regarding population growth and inflation rates in these notices, along with a statement detailing potential property tax revenue based on these factors.
+The bill amends the Education Code and Tax Code to enhance notification requirements related to property tax information that taxing units and appraisal districts must provide.
+Key provisions include a mandate for school districts to mail notices of budget and proposed tax rate meetings to each property owner, with an alternative to publish in local newspapers if no suitable publication is available.
+Additionally, a new subsection requires the inclusion of specific information regarding population growth and inflation rates in the notices, along with a statement about adjusted tax collections for the current tax year.
+The bill also updates the language concerning the publication of notices, replacing "publish" with "provide," and clarifies definitions for terms such as "adjusted tax collections," "inflation rate," and "population growth rate."

 Statutes affected: